frankframework/frankframework/CONTRIBUTING.md

 - Download Tomcat 8.5 from https://tomcat.apache.org/download-80.cgi and export it anywhere you like.
 (On windows make sure to extract it on a folder which can be edited by non-admin users.)
 - On top right click "Add Configurations..." then click + button.
 Click "More items" on the bottom of the list and select Tomcat Server -> Local from the new list.
 - Click Configure next to the Application Server and Select your Tomcat Home directory.
-- Add -Dotap.stage=LOC to the VM Options
+- Add -Ddtap.stage=LOC to the VM Options
 - On deployment tab click + -> artifacts... and then select ibis-adapterframework-example:war
 - Name your configuration and save it
 - Open Maven window by clicking Maven button on your right and open execution window by clicking "m" button.
 Then run command "mvn clean install -Dmaven.javadoc.skip=true verify"